skip navigation

 COST

-• When completing your online registration through SportsEngine, you will have the option to pay in full for the season or make an initial payment plus three equal installments throughout the season.
+• When completing your online registration through SportsEngine, you will have the option to pay in full for the season or make an initial payment plus four equal installments throughout the season.

 • Season fees cover coach salaries, equipment purchases and asset maintenance, liability and property insurance, boathouse rental, equipment storage (trailers, boats, launches, oars, ergs, etc.), regular season regatta fees, team travel, administrative, accounting and audit fees and annual team events.

-• Please note, this registration fee does not cover costs associated with the Spring Break Trip to Tennessee.
+• Please note, the season registration fee does not cover costs associated with the Spring Break Trip to Tennessee.

 • Novice uniform shirts are included in the season fees and Novices provide their own black compression shorts.
 JV/Varsity team members must purchase a uniform for an additional cost.
 Students can buy various crew related gear throughout the year at different times.